JakeGillan/JakeGillan/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/jacob-gillan)

-I'm a experienced engineer with a passion for developing applications.
-Well-versed in technology and writing code to create reliable systems.
-Confident communicator, strategic thinker, invative creator to develop software that is customized to meet a companies needs and further its success
+I'm an experienced engineer with a passion for developing applications.
+I'm well-versed in technology and writing code to create reliable systems.
+I'm a confident communicator, strategic thinker, and innovative creator, aiming to develop software that is customized to meet a company's needs and further its success.

 ## Tech Stack: